kartikeyapandey20/flask-app/README.md

 - Manages token-based authentication for endpoints.
 - Validates JWT tokens and authorizes access based on user roles and endpoint permissions.

-## Installation

-1. Clone the repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Configure the MySQL database connection in `config/config.py`.

 ## Usage

 1. Run the Flask application using `python app.py`.